fortunejuggle/src/docs/lpic2.211.3.md

 contain zero mails.
 When using Dovecot as a POP3 server, you might want to consider disabling or limiting the use of the index files using the `mbox_min_index_size` setting.

+There are a lot of other settings.
+Please refer to [dovecot-example.conf](https://dovecot.org/doc/dovecot-example.conf)